mle2718/Walden-DEA-Toolbox/documentation/readme.md

 # Description of the folders

+Capacity Models - Holds programs which are used to estimate plant capacity.
+These are R versions of models which have been used worldwide to estimate fishing vessel capacity.

 Output Oriented Technical Efficiency - Holds programs which solve the output oriented technical efficiency problem.

 Input Oriented Technical Efficiency - Holds programs which solve the input oriented technical efficiency problem.

-Capacity Models - Holds programs which are used to estimate plant capacity.
-These are R versions of models which have been used worldwide to estimate fishing vessel capacity.
+Directional Distance Function - DDF models written in R.